PrestaShop/docs/src/content/1.7/development/uikit.md

 ## Where is the UIKit used?

 It's mainly used on migrated pages, legacy pages rely on Bootstrap 3 for the moment, and it's not using the UIKit at all.
-The UIKit can also be used inside modules, even if they are on legacy pages, by overriding styles inside their particular markup.o
+The UIKit can also be used inside modules, even if they are on legacy pages, by overriding styles inside their particular markup.

 ## How to contribute?